Bridget Cooke, Co-Founder and Executive Director

 Evelyn Cantoral, Director of Development

-Evelyn brings Adelante more than 10 years of nonprofit experience and more than 5 years of successful nonprofit fundraising and marketing experience.
+Evelyn brings more than 10 years of nonprofit experience and more than 5 years of successful nonprofit fundraising and marketing experience to Adelante.
 Evelyn's background includes several years of international nonprofit experience in Central Africa, where she first discovered the power of visual storytelling to effect change.
 For Evelyn, working with Adelante Mujeres unites her passion for women's empowerment with her Latin American roots.

 Anne joined Adelante Mujeres in December 2008.
 Originally from Southeast Alaska, she has lived abroad in Tranqueras, Uruguay, and Santiago, Chile.
 Anne obtained her B.A. in Politics and Latin American Studies from Oberlin College.